 Northern white cedar is a slow-growing, long-lived conifer.
 The white cedar cover type in Minnesota is located largely in the northeastern third of the state and consists of a variety of species.
-Cover type volume is dominated by white cedar, but includes spruce, tamarack, birch, balsam fir, ash, and several other minor species.
+Cover type volume is dominated by white cedar, includes spruce, tamarack, birch, balsam fir, ash, and several other minor species.
 Significant volumes of cedar can also be found mixed with other lowland cover types and it also exists as a minor component of some upland cover types.
-Cedar is significant because it provides critical habitat for white-tailed deer and many rare plant species, such as the threatened ram's head orchid, and is a potentially valuable timber resource.
+Cedar is significant because it is an in demand timber resource and provides critical habitat for white-tailed deer and many rare plant species, such as the threatened ram's head orchid.
+Controlled disturbance